 Benefits of Protein

-Protein is not only essential to the body but it can also help you achieve your fitness goals.
-The following are some of the benefits associated with regular protein consumption.
+It is not only essential to the body but it can also help you achieve your fitness goals.
+The following are some of the benefits associated with regular consumption.

-MORE MUSCLE & LESS FAT: You can train as hard as you want but if you don’t eat enough protein, you won’t be able to build much muscle mass.
+MORE MUSCLE & LESS FAT: You can train as hard as you want but if you don’t eat enough , you won’t be able to build much muscle mass.
 To gain muscle, your body must synthesize more muscle protein than it breaks down.
-There needs to be a net positive protein balance in your body or nitrogen balance.
-Protein also helps you preserve muscle, which in turn, helps you burn more calories just to maintain your composition.
+There needs to be a net positive balance in your body or nitrogen balance.
+It also helps you preserve muscle, which in turn, helps you burn more calories just to maintain your composition.

 How Much Protein Do You Need?

 Your protein intake depends on your biometrics (sex, age, height, weight, activity patterns, and even genetic traits).
-In order to keep things simple, you can use the weight-based recommended daily allowances (RDA) below.
+In order to keep things simple, you can follow a fitness coach‘s advice or use the weight-based recommended daily allowances (RDA) below.